 Take Back Your Machine

-Practical autonomy begins with your tools.
-The machine on your desk should serve you, not a corporation.
-Linux Mint offers a path to reclaim that relationship.
+Practical autonomy starts with the operating system.
+The machine on your desk should work for you, not for a corporation’s data-collection goals.
+Linux Mint is one of the most accessible ways to make that shift.

 Linux anarchist protest sign